thezzw/OpenGL-Sample/README.md

 # __OpenGL-Demo__
 ## __Description__
-* This is a repository for OpenGL demo projects I had down.
+* This is a repository for OpenGL demo projects I had done.

 ## __Contents__
 * __OpenGLDemo__ A cmake project for learning opengl.